 Standardized interviews help give all candidates the much-needed confidence that they are being treated fairly, and are being judged on their skills and likelihood to succeed, rather than on subjective factors.

-If the company is transparent about their use of standardized interview questions, then it also reassures candidates that they are being given the same chances as everyone else to showcase their abilities.
+Suppose the company is transparent about its use of standardized interview questions.
+In that case, it also reassures candidates that they are being given the same chances as everyone else to showcase their abilities.

 Now that we’ve discussed the benefits of structured interviews, let’s take a look at how you can implement a standardized screening process at your company.